Benny Loves You: Plot

 Benny frees himself as Ron drops off Precious, his dog, which Benny kills by hacking it in the back with a hatchet.
 Dawn shares a tragic backstory of when her father tripped over her favorite doll, Amy, and broke his neck.
 Jack decides to fake Precious' death by stabbing him and throwing him out the window and onto Ron's car, to allegedly protect Dawn from him.

 Ron fires Jack, but Benny does not realize that Jack is upset, and even tries to play with the very stressed-out Jack.
 Benny kidnaps Ron, and Jack sees this as an opportunity to get his job back, but Benny throws a garden tool into Ron's throat before he is rehired.
 Jack buries Benny in the woods and spends time with Dawn while they clean up Ron's murder.
-Benny hitches a ride on Dawn's car, where Jack tries to claim that Benny is dangerous, just to be mocked and laughed at by his colleagues.
-Benny stabs Richard in the hand, and Jack, Dawn, and Richard escape the room, locking Benny inside, who subsequently massacres the remaining workers.
+Benny hitches a ride on Dawn's car as she and Jack travel back to work, where Jack tries to claim that Benny is dangerous, just to be mocked and laughed at by his colleagues.
+Benny stabs Richard in the hand, and Jack, Dawn, and Richard escape the room, locking Benny inside, where he subsequently massacres the remaining workers.

 Jack, Dawn, and Richard go back to Jack's house to formulate a plan against Benny, even though Richard is pessimistic.
-Benny gears up with weapons, while at the same time, the trio booby-traps the house.
+Benny gears up with weapons, while at the same time the trio booby traps the house.
 Benny makes his way into Jack's house through his toilet.
-Dawn is surprised by Benny with her childhood doll, Amy.
-Richard gets stabbed and has his organs sucked out by his toy Rosco, which earlier, he discarded.
-Jack and Dawn continue fighting with Benny and Amy, respectively, which ends in Amy being stabbed and Benny leaping out of the window and shot to death by the same police officers from earlier.
+Dawn is ambushed by Benny with her childhood doll, Amy.
+Richard gets stabbed and has his organs sucked out by his toy Rosco, which he earlier discarded.
+Jack and Dawn continue fighting Benny and Amy, respectively, which ends with Amy being stabbed and Benny leaping out of the window and being shot to death by the same police officers from earlier.

 Two months later, Jack and Dawn are starting a new life, with the two police officers covering for them about Benny.
-In a post-credit scene, Tara is seen dead in the attic, having hidden there for a long time and having succumbed to starvation/dehydration.
+Rosco and Ashley's teddy bear are seen hiding out in an alleyway as the bear exclaims "You're Special".
+In a post-credits scene, Tara is seen dead in the attic, having hidden there for a long time and succumbed to starvation/dehydration.